a1pha0/a1pha0.github.io/docs/DirectX12/docs/RenderingPipeline.md

 ### Geometry Shader

+The Geometry Shader (GS) stage is an optional shader stage that takes a single geometric primitive (a single vertex for a point primitive, three vertices for a triangle primitive, and two vertices for a line primitive) as input and can either discard the primitive, transform the primitive into another primitive type (for example a point to a quad) or generate additional primitives.

 While the vertex shader inputs vertices, the geometry shader inputs entire primitives.

-The primitives output from the geometry shader are defi ned by a vertex list.
+The primitives output from the geometry shader are defined by a vertex list.
 Vertex positions leaving the geometry shader must be transformed to homogeneous clip space.
-After the geometry shader stage, we have a list of vertices defi ning primitives in homogeneous clip space.
+After the geometry shader stage, we have a list of vertices defining primitives in homogeneous clip space.
 These vertices are projected (homogeneous divide), and then rasterization occurs as usual.

 ``` hlsl
 [maxvertexcount(N)]